Potomac December Intramural

 You can call me Joseph (he/him) in rounds.

 I was a CX debater in high school for 4 years and now debate for UTD.

 My preference is the k, but I ran a lot of policy.
 The only arguments you shouldn't run in front of me are tricks and preferably not phil (I never ran it or debated against it, so there's a good chance I can't evaluate a phil round the way you would want me to).
 Debate however you want; I try not to interject my own biases into the round.
 This also means I'm tech over truth and will vote for arguments that I personally don't agree with.
 Cross is binding and I'll be paying attention.
 If you make the round easy for me to judge through judge instruction, you will be more likely to win and there's a much lower chance of judge intervention.

 FW is fine; I don't have any specific feelings towards it.
 I think teams need to do more impact framing/comparison, especially if you are going for a procedural impact.
 I think the we meet is a yes/no question, while the TVA and SSD are more flexible.
 I enjoy KvK rounds as long as there is an actual link.
 Contextual link analysis and argument comparison are important and the easiest ways to get ahead in a round.
 Policy teams also let the neg get away with way too much on the alt.
 The perm is generally a persuasive argument against non-ontology Ks, so I do expect neg teams to have a robust answer to it.

 Dropped arguments are not necessarily true, but I do give them some credence.
 Not that it will change the way I evaluate rounds, but I generally think debaters are better off going for arguments that are better and they are more familiar with than chasing ink unless an argument was mishandled.
 Spread however fast you want as long as it's not unclear.

 - Afropess (Wilderson, Warren, Gillespie, Barber, etc.)

-But I'm down with anything, even if it isn't listed above.
+But I'm down with anything.

 Email me if you have any questions!